 Derek Walcott, Who Wrote Of Caribbean Beauty And Bondage, Dies At 87

 Derek Walcott's work explored the beauty of his Caribbean homeland and its brutal colonial history.
-The Nobel Prize-winning poet and playwright died Friday at his home in St. Lucia.
+The prolific, Nobel Prize-winning poet and playwright died Friday at his home in St. Lucia.
 He was 87.

 Walcott wrote dozens of books of poetry and plays, among them his epic poem Omeros and his Obie-winning drama, Dream on Monkey Mountain.